Disjecta (book): Part IV: Human Wishes

 A One-Act fragment from an early historical play.

 The play dramatized some episodes from the life of Samuel Johnson and takes its title from his long poem The Vanity of Human Wishes.
 The episodes taken dramatize Johnson's relationship with Hester Thrale, and as such, draw from her Anecdotes and Diaries rather than the traditionally more popular Life of Samuel Johnson of James Boswell.
 The play was abandoned after the completion of the First Act.

 The only known extant fragment was given by Beckett to Ruby Cohn.
 Beckett left it in her Paris Hotel room shortly before the completion of her book of Beckett criticism, Just Play, the first to outline Beckett's dramatic juvenilia.
 The fragment was first printed as an appendix to that volume.
 The fragment was slightly annotated for the Disjecta collection, noting that Beckett produced a "fair copy" of the notebook material.
 The fragment, however, is only one of the "three full notebooks" that Beckett used while writing the play.

 Beckett would reuse some of the dramatic effects, however.
-Critic Harold Bloom writes in his essay on Beckett in The Western Canon that the fragment, particular the characters' reactions to Leavett's entrance offer the first glimpses of Beckett's much later masterpieces Endgame and Waiting for Godot.
+Critic Harold Bloom writes in his essay on Beckett in The Western Canon that the fragment, and in particular the characters' reactions to Levett's entrance, offer the first glimpses of Beckett's much later masterpieces Endgame and Waiting for Godot.